otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 ### Context

-OTRv3 only provides an interactive AKE and adding support to non-interactive AKE is a usability feature.
+OTRv3 only provides an interactive AKE and adding support for a non-interactive AKE is a usability feature.
 The non-interactive DAKE below is based on the ZDH protocol.
 It starts when the receiver (R) requests a prekey for the initiator (I) from a untrusted server.
 I's long-term public key should be verified by R.